BlaqueDevs/se-assignment-day-5-technical-writing-and-review-kingaranjoroge/README.md

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+i. - Complex: “To initiate the installation process, navigate to the settings
+    panel and authenticate your credentials.”
+  - Simplified: “To start the installation, go to settings and verify your login.”
+  - The second version is clearer and easier to read.

+ii. - Complex: “To authenticate your session, the system will require credential       validation through a multi-factor verification process.”
+    - Simplified: “To log in, you’ll need to confirm your identity using two-          step verification.”
+    - The second version is more natural and user-friendly.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?